 Death, serious injury, and damage can result from the wrong ammunition, bore obstructions, powder overloads or incorrect cartridge components.
+Even the strongest firearm can be "blown up" as a result of excess pressure.

 Always wear shooting glasses and hearing protection.